 Adding Sugar to Wine Must Is Allowed Only Exceptionally

 The addition of sugar into must is an undesirable process in the technological chain of wine production and is allowed only exceptionally.
 If the grapes are ripe enough and no alcohol correction is needed, this is at the same time a guarantee that our wine will also be balanced with acids and rich in other desired substances!
 So let’s do more towards the practice of “adding” sugar already in the vineyard – with the appropriate load on the vines and the date of harvest!
 Unfortunately, weather conditions or “forced” early harvests (e.g., due to hail) sometimes dictate a different practice as well.

 Adding Sugar to Wine Must Because of Alcohol Level Correction

 Excessive correction of the alcohol level can achieve a negative effect!
-Wine from unripe grapes, coarsely sour and modest in the composition of aromatic substances, but at the same time with high alcohol content, would act spicy, disharmonious, unnatural.
+Wine from unripe grapes, coarsely sour and modest in the composition of aromatic substances but at the same time with high alcohol content, would act spicy, disharmonious, and unnatural.

 An essential task before correcting the alcohol level is to determine the sugar concentration with a refractometer.
-Pay attention to the appropriate temperature of the liquid or.
-Refractometer and follow the instructions for use!
+Pay attention to the appropriate temperature of the liquid and follow the instructions for use!